robgibbons/unchained/README.md

 #### Middleware in urls.js

-If you prefer, you can assign your middleware wrappers directly in urls.js instead.
-The Array syntax is the same, with view objects still passed as the last item:
+If you prefer, you can define your middleware by route in urls.js instead.
+The middleware Array syntax is identical, with view objects passed as the last Array item:

 ```javascript
 // urls.js